 - 1. Press the Grand Piano button - 2.
-Press the Bass & Ride button to activate left split. - release the Reverb Button. - 4.
-Press the Up or Down button until the display shows 50 (50 % wet/dry mix) - 5.
+Press the Bass & Ride button to activate left split. - 3.
+To enter wet/dry mix mode, press and hold the Reverb Button for a second.
+Then the Reverb button and the Grand Piano button will start to blink.
+Now it's OK to release the Reverb Button. - 4.
+Press the Up or Down button until the display shows 50 (50% wet/dry mix) - 5.
 Press the Bass & Ride button.
 Then the Bass & Ride button starts to blink and the display shows the current split sound wet/dry mix. - 6.
-Press the Up or Down button until the display shows 8 (8 % wet/dry mix) - 7.
-To exit wet/dry mix mode, press the reverb button. - sound.
+Press the Up or Down button until the display shows 8 (8% wet/dry mix) - 7.
+To exit wet/dry mix mode, press the Reverb button. - 8.
+Now you can play a fairly wet piano sound with a relatively dry bass & ride cymbal sound.